Adolis García Player Props: Rangers vs. Astros

 Adolis García At The Plate

-- Garcia leads Texas in total hits (81) this season while batting .263 with 36 extra-base hits.
+- Garcia leads Texas with 82 hits, batting .263 this season with 37 extra-base hits.

-- Among the qualifying hitters, he ranks 67th in batting average, while his on-base percentage ranks 69th and he is 17th in slugging.
+- Among qualified hitters, he ranks 65th in batting average, while his on-base percentage ranks 75th and he is 16th in slugging.

-- Garcia enters this game on a four-game hitting streak.
-During his last outings, he's hitting .273 with three homers.
+- Garcia will look to extend his five-game hitting streak.
+He's batting .333 with three homers in his last games.

-- Garcia has an RBI in 36 of 80 games this year, with multiple RBI in 16 of them.
+- Garcia has driven in a run in 36 games this season (44.4%), including 16 games with more than one RBI (19.8%).
 He has also driven in three or more of his team's runs in six contests.

+- He has scored in 50.6% of his games this season, with more than one run scored in 17.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.